rootstrap/active-storage-base64/README.md

 end
 ```

-on your controller you could do something like this:
+on your controller you could do any of the following:
 ```ruby
 class UsersController < ApplicationController def create